twhlynch/blog/src/content/blog/component-tests.md

 ## View counter

 The view counter increments for every new view with individuals counting as new views after an hour since they last viewed the page.
 This is implemented through a cloudflare KV ([Github](https://github.com/twhlynch/views))
-> The 1 hour cooldown is disabled here, go wild!

 ## Code Spotlighting